GhostPack/Rubeus/README.md

 We are not planning on releasing binaries for Rubeus, so you will have to compile yourself :)

 Rubeus has been built against .NET 3.5 and is compatible with [Visual Studio 2015 Community Edition](https://go.microsoft.com/fwlink/?LinkId=532606&clcid=0x409).
-Simply open up the project .sln, choose "release", and build.
+Simply open up the project .sln, choose "Release", and build.

+### Targeting other .NET versions

+Rubeus' default build configuration is for .NET 3.5, which will fail on systems without that version installed.
+To target Rubeus for .NET 4 or 4.5, open the .sln solution, go to **Project** -> **Rubeus Properties** and change the "Target framework" to another version.

 ### Sidenote: Building Rubeus as a Library